0cyn/corellium-toolkit/README.md

 run `cachebuilder` in terminal after installation to use

-WIP:

-`corctl` is a Shell-styled interface for interacting with the Corellium Web API, controlling devices/projects, etc.

-`src/kcorellium` is a python based API Wrapper for Corellium's web api

 ---

 i am not officially associated with corellium inc. this project has not been endorsed by them. the corellium web API is not